Hello!

 Five million.

-projects over the next five years:
+projects over five years.

 Slide Image